WHAT CAN WE HELP YOU FIND?

 As part of Ontario's pre-natal care, women are offered an HIV test.
 Testing early in pregnancy, and after any subsequent risk activities, can be helpful to ensure early diagnosis and effective treatment, which can substantially reduce the risk of transmitting HIV to the fetus and improve health outcomes.
 Sexually transmitted and blood borne infection (STBBI) testing can also be done at this time.

 People living with HIV can have healthy pregnancies and deliver healthy HIV negative babies.
-This is also the case for cis and Trans women, 2-Spirited and Non-Binary Femme people.
+This is also the case for cis and Trans women, 2-Spirit and Non-Binary people.

 The earlier you get tested, the better the treatment outcomes.
 Beginning HIV treatment before or early in pregnancy plays a big part in reducing the risk of transmitting HIV to the fetus.
 Evidenceopens in a new window shows that if you start your HIV treatment before pregnancy and maintain an undetectable viral load throughout your entire pregnancy, you will not transmit HIV to your baby during pregnancy or delivery.